dev-human/dev-human/source/about.md

 ## The Future

 We start simple and small, but we have great plans for the future.
-We would love to bring **dev-human** to "real-life" with a printed magazine and, who knows, a conference featuring uniquely lightning talks.
+We would love to bring **dev-human** to "real-life" with a printed edition and, who knows, a conference featuring uniquely lightening talks.
 Let's see what we can do, since these things don't happen without a lot of help from collaborators :)